andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 > Found the safehouse where the feds keep my mentor.
 Let's grab her in transit.
 {: class="text-message"}

-**Objective:** Rescue Prisoner before she reaches the van
+**Objective:** Rescue Prisoner before she reaches the van(*)

-**Success Unlocks:** Retired Mastermind, $10k
+**Success Unlocks:** Retired Mastermind, Gain $10k

 **Special Rules:**

   * MOVING TARGET.
-Each round, except the first round, move all guards and Captured Prisoner one hex in a straight line closer to the van.
+At the end of each Event phase, move all guards and Captured Prisoner one hex in a straight line closer to the van.
   * GUARDS HAVE KEYS.
 Guards and Captured Prisoner move without restriction.
   * AMBUSH REQUIRED.
 All four Guards must be subdued **in a single round**.
 If one is subdued but not the others, activate the C1 crisis during Event phase early.
   * ABORT ABORT ABORT.
 Prisoner cannot be Freed during the Escape Phase (i.e. the NPC must be activated prior to escape).